Bombing battlefield

 Sounds

-"Bombardment" is a heavy, emotionally complex sound: distant explosions with a long low-frequency "rumble" in the 30–100 Hz band, echoes from city walls, periodic closer impacts with hissing tails, the drone of distant aircraft.
-The recording captures an artillery or air strike from 1–2 km distance — no visual component and no human screams, only acoustic texture.
-Volume in the recording is greatly reduced relative to reality: an actual close explosion exceeds 180 dB and physically ruptures the eardrum.
+Bombardment is a heavy, emotionally complex sound: distant explosions with a long low-frequency rumble in the 30 to 100 Hz band, echoes from city walls, periodic closer impacts with hissing tails, the drone of distant aircraft.
+The recording captures an artillery or air strike from one to two kilometres distance, with no visual component and no human screams, only acoustic texture.
+Volume in the recording is greatly reduced relative to reality; an actual close explosion exceeds 180 dB and physically ruptures the eardrum.

 Physiologically this is a traumatic sound.
-Wessel and colleagues (Psychological Medicine, 2002) described the "auditory trigger" in post-traumatic stress disorder: in people with combat PTSD, distant explosions launch a full physiological fear response — accelerated heart rate, sweating, hypervigilance — within fractions of a second and without conscious decision.
+Wessel and colleagues (Psychological Medicine, 2002) described the auditory trigger in post-traumatic stress disorder: in people with combat PTSD, distant explosions launch a full physiological fear response (accelerated heart rate, sweating, hypervigilance) within fractions of a second and without conscious decision.
 For this reason the track is categorically not intended for casual background listening.
-It is included in the collection strictly as a staged sound effect for specific creative and educational tasks.
+It's included in the collection strictly as a staged sound effect for specific creative and educational tasks.

 Use this track only in controlled scenarios: for sound design of a war game, film or podcast about war; for audiobooks with military themes (Remarque, Hemingway, Grossman); for historical documentary projects; for student sound-design work.
-DO NOT use as background for work, sleep, meditation, or in the presence of people who may have a military or civilian shelling experience — it can provoke an acute stress response.
-Pairs with Emergency Sirens, Whistling Wind (for post-apocalyptic background).
+Do not use it as background for work, sleep or meditation, or in the presence of people who may have a military or civilian shelling experience; it can provoke an acute stress response.
+Pairs with Emergency Sirens and Whistling Wind (for a post-apocalyptic background).

 Related Sounds